henryrosalesmendez/EL_exp/README.md

 ```

 ## Benchmark Dataset
-We store also our relabeled and reannotated datasets, for the up-to-update versions see this [repo](https://github.com/henryrosalesmendez/categorized_EMNLP_datasets).
+We also publish our relabeled and reannotated datasets, for the up-to-date version see this [repo](https://github.com/henryrosalesmendez/categorized_EMNLP_datasets).

 # Journal Extension

-We gather the Tables 5, 6, 7 and 8 of our journal extension in the script ```Table_5_6_7_8_WSD_Coreference.py``` which generate the latex file to obtain them.
+We gather Tables 5, 6, 7 and 8 of our journal extension in the script ```Table_5_6_7_8_WSD_Coreference.py``` which generate the latex file to obtain them.

-First, you should fulfill with the requirements
+First, you need to install the following packages:

 ```bash